Where & How Sound Masking Technology Can Help

 LEED & WELL Building Standards Advocate for Sound Masking

-Sound Masking as the Only Valid Method of Achieving Consistent, Uniform Ambient Background Sound Levels Throughout Spaces Requiring Good Acoustical Privacy
+Sound Masking Is the Only Valid Method of Achieving Consistent Ambient Background Sound Levels in Spaces Requiring Good Acoustical Privacy

 Sound Masking Reduces Soundproofing Requirements for LEED v4.1 Acoustic Performance Credit